Improved Constraints on Dark Matter Annihilations Around Primordial Black Holes: Appendices

 As an example, consider the operator responsible for dark matter annihilation into $b$ quarks: $\frac{1}{\Lambda^2}\bar{\psi} \psi \bar{b}b$.
 The loop-induced self-interaction from a loop of $b$-quarks is UV-completion dependent, since the $b$-quark loop is quadratically divergent.
 Suppose that the scattering between the two sectors in the UV is realized by $Z'$ mixing with the $B$ boson.
 Then the $\bar{\chi} \chi \to \bar{\chi} \chi$ process has a parametric dependence of form:

-where for simplicity we assumed that the scale of the dark sector has a typical shared scale such that $\Lambda\sim M_{\chi}\sim M_{Z'}$, which would be natural if the masses for both $\chi$ and $Z'$ arise from some dark sector Higgs mechanism.
-The annihilation into SM states has a cross-section of parametric form:
+where for simplicity we assume the dark sector has a typical shared scale $\Lambda\sim M_{\chi}\sim M_{Z'}$, which would be natural if the masses for both $\chi$ and $Z'$ arise from some dark sector Higgs mechanism.
+The annihilation into Standard Model states has a cross-section of parametric form:

 where $\theta$ represents the $Z'$-$B$ mixing angle, and $g_2$ is the Standard Model weak coupling.

 Parametrically, the ratio of the two is given by $(g_2 \sin(\theta)/g)^2$, possibly not far from unity (but highly dependent on parameter choices).
 Provided that the separation of the two sectors is achieved through low mixing, then the self-interactions should lead to larger cross-sections.
 Since there is a great deal of model freedom, we are going to consider here just two scenarios: